Updated: Jan 10

 While some conspirators like the Davos Clique and #SeattleForAll operate for their own self-interests – ideologically, politically, or financially – there is no proof of global conspiracy.
 As usual, great systemic failures of complex systems emerge from a confluence of bad actors.
-Each group of contributors act dysfunctionally for their own reasons, accepting long-term losses for short-term gains, if they even see the danger of the long-term liabilities.
+Each group of contributors act dysfunctionally for their own reasons.
+They accept long-term losses for short-term gains, even when they understand the danger of long-term liabilities.

 When I was reading Thomas Sowell’s The Housing Boom and Bust, I realized that he was borrowing from the epidemiological method to conduct root cause analysis for the economic collapse.
 It was pure brilliance, although he doesn’t disclose that approach explicitly – you’d have to be familiar with that methodology to identify it in action.

 I borrowed it for my own analysis of complex human systems of events and actions in economics and culture.
 Still, analytical failure is only the secondary issue.
 The economic illiteracy of the general public is a key issue.